arunbaby0/arunbaby.com/_ml_system_design/0001-recommendation-system.md

 - Handle new users and new content gracefully
 - Scale horizontally to serve billions of requests per day

-The naive approach—computing scores for all items for each user—is mathematically impossible at scale.
+The naive approach computing scores for all items for each user is mathematically impossible at scale.
 If we have 100M users and 10M items, that's 1 quadrillion (10^15) combinations to score.
 Even at 1 billion computations per second, this would take **11+ days per request**.

 This post focuses on the **candidate generation** (or retrieval) stage: how we efficiently narrow millions of items down to hundreds of candidates that might interest a user.
 This is the first and most critical stage of any recommendation system, as it determines the maximum possible quality of recommendations while constraining latency and cost.